 Figure out the legalities

-Each country has its own unique rules, regulations, and laws for temporary and part-time hires.
+Each country has its own unique rules, regulations, and laws for restaurant staffing.
 If you’re not too sure of those requirements, do your research and also check out these resources:

 Determine salary